owlbarn/tutorial/book/prologue/README.md

 * Parallel and Distributed computating engine
 * Advanced math and stats functions (e.g., hypothesis tests, MCMC, etc.)
 * Zoo system for efficient scripting and code sharing
+* Javascript and unikernal backends.
+* Integration with other frameworks such as TensorFlow and Pytorch.
-* GPU support
+* GPU and other acclerator frameworks.

-The system evolves very fast, and your feedback is very important for me to adjust the direction and decide the focus.
+The system evolves very fast, and your feedback is important for me to adjust future direction and the focus.
 In case you find some important features are missing, welcome to submit an issue on the [Issue Tracker](https://github.com/ryanrhymes/owl/issues).

-## Brief History

-Owl originated from a research project studying the design of large-scale distributed computing framework in the [Computer Lab](http://www.cl.cam.ac.uk/~lw525/) in July 2016.
-I chose OCaml as the language for developing the system due to its expressiveness and superior runtime efficiency.

-Even though OCaml is a very well-designed language, the libraries for numerical computing in OCaml were very limited and its tooling was fragmented at that time.
-In order to test various analytical applications, I had to write so many numerical functions myself, from very low level algebra and random number generators to high level stuff like algorithmic differentiation and deep neural networks.
-These analytical functions started accumulating and eventually grew much bigger than the distributed engine itself.
-So I took these functions out and wrapped them up as a standalone library -- Owl.

-After over one-year intensive development, Owl is already capable of doing many complicated numerical tasks, e.g. see our [Google Inception V3 demo](http://138.68.155.178/) for image classification.
-I will keep improving Owl and I hope it helps you in solving real-world problems.

-## Why OCaml?

-Why not?

 ## Contact Me

-You can reach me in the following ways, looking forward to hearing from you!
+If you want to discuss about the book, the code, or other related topics, you can reach me in the following ways.

 * [Email Me](mailto:liang.wang@cl.cam.ac.uk)
 * [Slack Channel](https://join.slack.com/t/owl-dev-team/shared_invite/enQtMjQ3OTM1MDY4MDIwLTA3MmMyMmQ5Y2U0NjJiNjI0NzFhZDAwNGFhODBmMTk4N2ZmNDExYjZiMzI2N2M1MGNiMTUyYTQ5MTAzZjliZDI)